rchastain/eschecs/README.md

 ### B. Artificial Chess Player

-A default chess engine (Fruit or the last engine used) is loaded at application start.
+A default chess engine is loaded at application start.

 You can select another opponent in a list of chess engines.
 See the "Moves" menu.